 Dr. Barnby married Euphemia “Effie” Marshall Wilson on the 4th of June, 1927.
 Mrs. Barnby was born in St Thomas, on the 6th of December, 1898.
 She was the youngest of 8 children born to James Wilson and the former Janet Marshall.
 Her parents were born and raised in Scotland.
 They married in Scotland and had their first 2 children in Scotland prior to immigrating to Canada in 1886.
 Mrs. Barnby’s father was a plumber and her siblings were; Lucy Wilson, George Wilson, Janet Wilson, Helen Wilson, Robert Wilson, Florence Wilson, Douglas James Wilson and Marshall Alexander Wilson.
 Mrs. Barnby was a nurse.

 While he lived in Rodney, Dr. Barnby enjoyed lawn bowling and fishing in his spare time.

-Dr. and Mrs. Barnby had two daughters named Patricia and Janet.
+Dr. and Mrs. Barnby had two daughters; Patricia and Janet.

-In 1940 Dr. Barnby sold his practice to Dr. J. R. Whittaker.
-He did post-graduate studies in the United States.
-Upon completion of his studies he opened a medical practice in Windsor upon his return to Ontario.
+In 1940 Dr. Barnby sold his medical practice to Dr. Jack Gales Whitteker.
+Dr. Barnby entered into post-graduate studies in the United States.
+Upon completion of his studies he opened a medical practice in Windsor.
 In 1949, Dr. and Mrs. Barnby lived at 1909 Verdun Ave. in Walkerville (Windsor).
 His medical office was located in the Medical Arts Building.
 By 1972 Dr. and Mrs. Barnby resided at 3801 Wyandotte Street East.